MrTWrecks0208/Scrubadub/README.md

 <details>
 <summary>🔍 Overview</summary>
 <br/>
 **Scrubadub** is an interactive, browser-based text scrubbing and transformation tool.
-It enables you to chain multiple Regular Expression rules together into an ordered rule set that processes raw text, redacts sensitive information (PII), strips unwanted markup, normalizes logs, and formats structured data in real time.
+It enables you to chain multiple Regular Expression rules together into an ordered rule set that processes text, redacts sensitive information (PII), strips unwanted markup, normalizes logs, and formats structured data in real time.

 ### Key Principles
 - **Sequential Execution**: Rules run from top to bottom.
 Each rule operates on the transformed output of the rule that preceded it.